No matter whether you are a complete newbie to chess, or looking to develop your game, this is the ideal place to start.

 Rules of Darts: Find out the basic dart board rules and regulations of darts games.

 Snap Card Game: Basic rules for the classic and most popular children's card game.

 Weird Sports Rules: A concise list of weird and wonderful sports games around the world.

 Chess Prepares Kids for Business: Find out how learning chess helps for a career in business.

-Simple Chess Rules and Regulation for Beginners in the United Kingdom
+Basic Chess Rules for the United Kingdom